Portfolio Chart: A menu of options as bond yields reset higher

 Yet through the trials and tribulations of a volatile 2022, there is a silver lining – the availability of income opportunities has meaningfully improved.
 A revaluation of both equity and bond markets has led to opportunities for higher dividend and bond yields.

-Notably, the repricing in fixed income markets has been rather aggressive, leading to a rise in yields across a wide array of fixed income sectors year-to-date (as of 30 September 2022).
-As can be gleaned from Chart 3, after a bruising nine months, yields have increased across most fixed income sectors which could cushion the impact of further increases in interest rates.
+Notably, the repricing in fixed income markets has been rather aggressive, leading to a rise in yields across a wide array of fixed income sectors year-to-date (as of 30 November 2022).

-Chart 3: After a bruising nine months this year, yields have increased meaningfully across most fixed income sectors
+Chart 3: Yields have increased meaningfully across most fixed income sectors

 Nevertheless, these opportunities come with risks.
 Dividends are not guaranteed while higher yielding bonds tend to carry higher credit risks.
 With economic momentum slowing and financial conditions tightening, managing these risks will become increasingly important.
 Investors are once again faced with the perennial challenge of having to balance the potential rewards of significantly higher yielding assets with the risks of an uncertain macro environment.